Hamza-Olol/Terraform/README.md

 Terraform is an open-source infrastructure as code (IaC) software tool created by HashiCorp.

-Cloud resources can be deployed as IaC using Terraform.
+Cloud infrustructure and resources can be deployed using code via Terraform.